iCliniq Logo

 Hello doctor,

-I am a 33-year-old male with general good health and not taking any medication.
+I am a 33-year-old male in general good health who is not taking any medication.
 I suffered from unilateral orchiepididymitis five years ago and fully recovered.
-I recently did a semen analysis where all the values were fine except progressive motility, which was 26 % (82% below the WHO guideline).
+I recently did a semen analysis where all the values were fine except progressive motility, which was 26 percent (82 percent below the WHO guideline).
 Should I be worried about my fertility?
+Please help.

 Hello,